 Subcontract records were also requested directly from the County departments that awarded construction and professional service contracts during the study period.
 Nine departments were initially contacted.
 Five departments provided subcontract records for one or more of their prime contracts.
 Four departments did not provide subcontract records.
-The nine County departments contacted for subcontract data are listed in Table 4.1.
 Three departments reported that there were no subcontract records in their files.

 The Facilities Development & Operations department (FDO) did not provide its subcontract records because the Advantage number generated by the County's Advantage Financial System could not be linked to the prime contract records in its contract management system.
 Before providing any subcontract records, FDO performed extensive research over several months in an effort to reconcile the prime contract awards in FDO's contract management system to the payments recorded in the Advantage Financial System.
 Mason Tillman's subcontractor data collection process was suspended while FDO reconciled the award data in their contract management system with the Advantage Number in the County's Advantage Financial System.
-Table 4.1 depicts the number of prime contracts with subcontract records provided by each department.